 Under normal circumstances, the Fund will invest at least 80% of its net assets in MBS.
-MBS includes residential MBS ("RMBS"), which are securities issued, secured, or collateralized by government sponsored entities ("agency MBS") or private entities ("non-agency MBS") and backed by residential mortgages.
+MBS is a type of income-producing asset-backed debt secured by a mortgage or collection of mortgages and includes residential MBS ("RMBS"), which are securities issued, secured, or collateralized by government sponsored entities ("agency MBS") or private entities ("non-agency MBS") and backed by residential mortgages.
 MBS also include pass-throughs (a security that is created when mortgage holders create a pool of mortgages and sell shares in the pool), reverse mortgages, collateralized mortgage obligations, real estate mortgage investment conduits ("REMICs"), and derivative MBS, such as interest-only, principal-only, floaters, inverse floaters, and other synthetic mortgage products.
 In seeking to meet its objective, the Fund will primarily invest in RMBS that is non-agency MBS.
 Non-agency MBS are issued by non-governmental issuers such as commercial banks, savings and loan institutions, mortgage bankers, and private mortgage insurance companies.
 Some of the agency MBS that the Fund may hold are not guaranteed or backed by the full faith and credit of the U.S. Government, such as those issued by Fannie Mae and Freddie Mac.
 The Fund seeks to invest its assets in investment grade securities, but may invest without limit in fixed-income products that are rated below investment grade (i.e., "high yield" or "junk" ratings).